 Gaze at the iconic Golden Gate Bridge of San Francisco, explore the mighty Yosemite National Park, and bask in the sun-kissed Los Angeles.
 This San Francisco to Los Angeles road trip itinerary explores the best of California’s Pacific Coast.

 The saying goes, “Roads were made for journeys.
 Not destinations.”
 And we wholeheartedly agree!
 Road trips are honestly some of the best ways to explore a country.
-Besides visiting the hidden gems in hard-to-reach areas, there’s nothing like singing (terribly) with friends, and sticking your head out the window (when it’s safe!) to feel the wind in your face while on the road.
+Besides visiting the hidden gems in hard-to-reach areas, there’s nothing like singing (terribly) with friends, and sticking your head out the window to feel the wind in your face.

-Sounds like a dream?
-The reality is you don’t need to overly scrimp to enjoy your road trip.
+The reality is you don’t need to scrimp to enjoy your road trip.
 The trick is to travel in a group so you can split bigger cost items like car rental and food.
 For us, we travelled in a group of four and experienced the best of the West Coast for less than $1.8k.
-This includes accommodation so no one had to sleep in the car (thank goodness 🙄).
+This includes accommodation so no one had to sleep in the car.

 When in California, you cannot miss visiting Yosemite National Park.
 Being one of the most popular and beautiful parks in the USA, its gorgeous natural beauties will take your breath away.
 It sure took ours!